Nikon Z 24‑105mm

 Bravo, Nikon!

-I'm ordering my 24-105mm at B&H. I'd also get it at Adorama, or get it used if you know How to Win at eBay, or get it used at KEH.
+I got my 24-105mm at B&H. I'd also get it at Adorama, at Amazon or at Crutchfield, or get it used if you know How to Win at eBay, or get it used at KEH.

-It also comes as a kit with the Z5 II at B&H.
+It also comes as a kit with the Z5 II at B&H, at Adorama, at Amazon and at Crutchfield.

 This 100% all-content, junk-free website's biggest source of support is when you use those or any of these links to my personally approved sources I've used myself for way over 100 combined years when you get anything, regardless of the country in which you live.
 Nikon does not seal its boxes in any way, so never buy at retail or any other source not on my personally approved list since you'll have no way of knowing if you're missing accessories, getting a defective, damaged, returned, cracked-plastic-mount, non-USA, store demo or used lens — and all of my personally approved sources allow for 100% cash-back returns for at least 30 days if you don't love your new lens.
 I've used many of these sources since the 1970s because I can try it in my own hands and return it if I don't love it, and because they ship from secure remote warehouses where no one gets to touch your new lens before you do.
 Buy only from the approved sources I've used myself for decades for the best prices, service, return policies and selection.